theone-dynamics-limited/php-sdk/Readme.md

 ![Logdo](.github/logo.png?raw=true)

-# Logdo, php SDK
+# Logdo, PHP SDK

-Logdo is a self hosted application logging server that brings back the fun in reading logs.
+LogDo: You production logs, exactly like you are used to them on your local 🥳

 - Simple interface for viewing logs
 - App based logging setup